 If you or someone you know needs help, call our 24-Hour Emergency Hotline at 619.234.3164 or email email@example.com.

 24-hour Domestic Violence Hotline

-Our 24-hour Domestic Violence Hotline provides crisis intervention, safety planning, shelter placement, and information & referral to more than 2,500 callers each year.
+Our 24-hour Domestic Violence Hotline provides crisis intervention, safety planning, shelter placement, and information and referrals to more than 2,500 callers each year.
 We work closely with other providers and the National Domestic Violence Hotline to ensure that callers are connected to resources that can meet their needs.
-Se Habla Español.
-24 Hour Emergency Hotline # 619.234.3164.
+Se habla Español.

 Case management is a critical component of the YWCA’s strategy to assist women and families in recovering from the trauma of domestic violence.
 Our Case Managers assess the needs of each client and their family and arrange, coordinate, monitor and evaluate a package of multiple services designed to achieve the goals of the client.

-The YWCA’s Legal Advocacy Department provides comprehensive legal services, including, but not limited to, assistance with temporary restraining orders, legal separation/divorce actions, child custody/support, immigration matters, employment and housing issues for victims of domestic violence, dating violence and sexual assault to Becky’s House® clients and under-served women in the community through our highly successful mobile legal clinics.
+The YWCA’s legal team provides comprehensive services, including assistance with temporary restraining orders, legal separation/divorce actions, child custody/support, immigration matters, employment and housing issues for victims of domestic violence, dating violence and sexual assault to Becky’s House clients and under-served women in the community through our highly successful mobile legal clinics.

 Many domestic violence victims suffer economic abuse, a method of control used by abusers to block access to money.
 This is done by prohibiting victims from getting or keeping jobs, destroying victims’ credit and other tactics that limit their ability to survive financially.
 The Becky’s House® Program helps survivors of domestic violence with the financial knowledge, skills and resources that they need to get safe, stay safe and thrive.